 The Standards and Poors (S&P) 500 index consists of 500 large and profitable U.S. businesses.
 These stocks are selected to represent the U.S economy across all 11 sectors.
-The S&P500 represents a whopping 83% of the U.S. stock market in market capitalization3.

 The Dow Jones Industrial Average (DJIA)

-The “Dow” is composed of 30 large U.S companies across various sectors of the economy.
 Formed in 1986, it is the second oldest U.S. Index.
-Similar to the S&P500, the Dow has had a CAGR of 10.5% over the last century 5.
+Similar to the S&P500, the Dow has had a CAGR of 10.5% over the last century (source).

-Wilshire 5000 Total Market Index
+US Total Market Index

 Common Canadian Indexes